l2hyunwoo/metro/docs/features.md

 * Top-level function injection
 * Providers live in graph interfaces or supertypes
-* Native support for optional bindings via default parameter values
+* Native support for optional dependencies via default parameter values
 * Use of Kotlin’s native `Lazy` type for lazy injections

 ## Anvil-esque aggregation